Bunkai9448/digipet_PSP/RE_Guide.md

 ```

-- To Do (explain with pics how below address is found)
+- To Do (explain with pics how below addresses are found)

 ```
 ; psp elfs are always loaded to 8804000